Speaking & Workshops

 Speakers from the Greater Good Science Center give talks and lead interactive workshops at schools, corporations, health care facilities, professional conferences, and other organizations and events.
 When possible, we work with organizations to customize our presentations to meet their particular needs.
 Past clients include Kaiser Permanente, Mazda, Airbnb, Sutter Health, and Clif Bar.

 GGSC speakers’ fees start at $5,000 for a one-hour talk and increase based on the type of presentation, customization, and travel required.
-The main types of presentations we deliver include:
+The main types of engagements we deliver include:

 • Keynote talks that range from 30 minutes to two hours;